christophe-cerin/OnlineML_ESP32/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/ARDUINO-UNO-R4-WIFI/README.md

     - Display of values with one decimal place.

 **Recommended Serial Monitor Configuration :**

  - Option 1: Open the Arduino IDE's serial monitor with a baud rate of 115200, then click "Save output" to save the data.
  - Option 2: Use an external program such as a console/terminal (on Linux/Mac) with a Python script to capture the data streamed over the serial port.

-Description of the Arduino Program tempHumLcdDHthdstatus.ino

-This Arduino program is designed to read temperature and humidity data from a DHT22 sensor, display it on a 16x2 LCD screen, and simultaneously send it to the Arduino IDE's serial monitor (or to a Python script) for PC logging.

-**Main Objective**

- - Display real-time ambient temperature and humidity on an LCD screen.
- - Record this data on a computer via the serial port.

-**Author and Date**
- - Author: Mamadou SOW
- - Created on: 03.07.2025

-**Libraries Used**

-The program includes two essential libraries:
- - <LiquidCrystal.h>: Used to control the 16x2 LCD screen.
- - <SimpleDHT.h>: Facilitates reading data from the DHT22 sensor.

 **Pin and Object Definitions**